-2. Presentation (20%).
+2. Presentation (25%).

 In his text Christian Counseling, Gary Collins addresses many issues that people in our churches struggle with every day.
-You are to choose one of the 20 issues from Part 2, Part 4, Part 5 or Part 7.
+You are to choose one of the issues from Chapters 8 to 27.
 You can see the Table of Contents here.
 Email the professor before the first day of class, declaring your top 3 choices for the presentation, and he will confirm your chosen topic.
 Since there is only one presentation per topic, to ensure you get your top choice, send your email sooner rather than later.
 To access your chapter, use the copy on reserve in the library or on the DTL.

-Prepare a 10-15-minute sermon or teaching lesson and present it to the class.
-Explain what the issue is and explain how to counsel someone through the issue, referring to key scriptures you may use to counsel someone through this problem.
-For 5 minutes after your presentation, you will practice your counselling skills on a fellow student, who will role-play that condition they are struggling with (e.g., A fellow student will pretend to struggle with anorexia and you must counsel them through this problem).
+Prepare a 10-minute sermon or teaching lesson and present it to the class.
+Explain what the issue is and explain how to counsel someone through the issue, referring to key scriptures you may use to counsel someone through this issue.
+The final 5 minutes of the presentation will involve you practicing your counselling skills on a fellow student, who will role-play that they are struggling with the chosen issue (e.g., A fellow student will pretend to struggle with anorexia and you must counsel them through this problem).
 Make sure to use key scriptures in this counselling role-play.

-Submit to your professor, a manuscript copy of your presentation (6-7 pages) and an outline of your presentation (1 page) prior to presenting.
-Also, post your presentation outline, for your fellow students, under the Discussion "Presentation Outlines."
+Submit a manuscript copy of your presentation (4-5 pages) and an outline of your presentation (1/2-1 page) prior to presenting.
+Also, post your presentation outline under the Discussion "Presentation Outlines" on Populi for your classmates to see.